Digimon World 4: Development

 Digimon World 4 was developed and published by Digimon series veteran Bandai.
 The game was first showcased at Electronic Entertainment Expo (E3) 2004 with release planned for the summer.
 It later enjoyed exhibition at E3 2005, and had gone gold by June 2.
 Specially marked copies of the game were packaged with a limited-edition Digimon trading card depicting a new Digimon called Dorumon.

 Reception

+The GameCube and Xbox versions received "mixed" reviews, while the PlayStation 2 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
+In Japan, Famitsu gave the game a score of 27 out of 40.

-Digimon World 4 has received average to poor reviews from critics.
-It holds an average of 6.1 on IGN, which states "Digimon World 4 had the makings of a decent action role-playing game.
+IGN said, "Digimon World 4 had the makings of a decent action role-playing game.
 Unfortunately, a myriad of issues bring it down.
 It has a wholly unsatisfying single-player game, made worse by a clunky camera and overly cheap enemies.
 It's also unbalanced, leaving players without any compatriots out in the cold.
 Bring in a few friends and things change drastically."
 The game was also criticized for its similarities to Final Fantasy Crystal Chronicles, yet "not coming close in terms of narrative, style and game mechanics," and for its drastically different style than the other Digimon World games.